CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/03-intro-text.md

 	</a>
 </figure>

 Next if we were doing EDA we might try to normalize these counts by both the number of words in a novel and the number of novels in a genre.
 This would give us a better sense of the relative frequency of these pronouns in each genre.
-But let's move on to some more advanced text analysis techniques.
+But there's still more interpretative tokenization questions we might want to address first.

 #### Lemmatizing/Stemming

-Lemmatizing and Stemming are both ways of reducing words to their root form to make them more normalized for analysis.
+Mentioned earlier, lemmatizing and Stemming are both ways of reducing words to their root form to make them more normalized for analysis.
 Lemmatizing is the process of reducing words to their base form, while stemming is the process of reducing words to their stem, demonstrated in the figure below:

 <figure>
     <a href="https://devopedia.org/images/article/227/6785.1570815200.png">